Pro Bono Service Initiative

 Should first-year students participate?

-If you are a 1L student, you should consult with the Pro Bono Director, who can help guide you to a placement that requires a minimal time commitment or tasks that do not require advanced legal research and writing skills.
-Students that are unable to perform pro bono service during their 1L year should not be discouraged.
+If you are a 1L student, you should consult with the Assistant Director of Public Service and Pro Bono Elise Tincher, who can help you find a project with a manageable time commitment, and that does not require advanced legal research and writing skills.
+Don't be discouraged if you are unable to do pro bono service during your 1L year!
 There are ample opportunities in your 2L and 3L years to complete your service.

 Qualifying pro bono work must be:

-- Legal research and writing, interviewing, counseling, oral or written advocacy, or representation of individuals in court, administrative, or other hearings.
+• Legal research and writing, client interviewing, client counseling, oral or written advocacy, or representation of individuals in court, administrative or other hearings.

-- Assisting underserved or disadvantaged individuals find or obtain needed legal information, or general information about what the law says or how the court works, or legal forms.
+• Assisting underserved or disadvantaged individuals with finding or obtaining needed legal information, general information about what the law says or how the court works, or legal forms.

-- Work done for financial compensation, including work done in the public sector arena if you received wages or any financial aid award, and also work completed during a paid law firm summer associate position, even if the work is done on behalf of a pro bono client.
+• Work done for financial compensation, including work done in the public sector arena if you received wages or any financial aid award, as well as work completed during a paid law firm summer associate position, even if the work is done on behalf of a pro bono client.

-Students who find pro bono work independently or who have any questions about whether something qualifies are encouraged to check with the Assistant Director of Pro Bono, who will make the final decisions on qualifying work.
+Students who find pro bono work independently or who have any questions about whether something qualifies are encouraged to check with the Assistant Director of Public Service and Pro Bono, who will make the final decisions on qualifying work.

 Supervision